-One of these interfaces will ensure both of those aspects.
+The best audio interfaces will ensure both of those aspects for your specific needs.

-You need to be aware of your music-performance needs to make sure you get the right interface.
+You need to be aware of your music performance and ensure you get the right audio interface for you.

-Here are a few ways to know which interface is the best for you.
+Here are a few ways to know which audio interface is the best for you.

 How to Choose the Best Interface for Live Performances?

 Before you choose an interface, be sure to know what you need.
 Are you a solo act, a duo group, or a full band?